hypirion/inlein/README.md

 An inlein script begins with a quoted map, which contains the script's dependencies.
 They are specified exactly like in Leiningen, as a vector of dependencies associated with the `:dependency` key.
-The quoted map may also contain JVM options you want to set, to speed up program startup or longer running programs.
+The quoted map may also contain JVM options you want to set (generally to speed up program startup).

 Inlein also tags the name of the file to the System property `$0`, to ease creation of "shell"-like scripts.

 ## Building from Source

+If you have `~/bin` on your path and want to run a snapshot version of inlein, you can just call `test/install.sh`.
+This should place the client in `~/bin/inlein` and the proper deamon where it needs to be placed.
+Remember that you have to override the installed inlein version manually if you want to upgrade or downgrade again.

-To build from source, see the Bootstrapping section in [CONTRIBUTING.md](https://github.com/hyPiRion/inlein/blob/master/CONTRIBUTING.md#bootstrapping).
+To play around with the source, or install manually, see the Bootstrapping section in [CONTRIBUTING.md](https://github.com/hyPiRion/inlein/blob/master/CONTRIBUTING.md#bootstrapping).

 ## License